 3. Do not harm the wildlife, including rodents, reptiles, and insects.
 There is no hunting allowed by guests.

 4. Do not under any conditions light any fires in other than pre-existing fire pits.
 The trees are juniper and pine, take many years to grow, and burn very fast even when green.
 Smoking of any kind is strictly prohibited.

 5. This is a family friendly environment.
-There is no public nudity, lewd behavior, profanity, or other such activities.
+There is no public nudity, lewd behavior, profanity, smoking, alcohol, or other such activities.
 No littering.
 Shekinah Eco-Villages must approve firearms.
 We appreciate your courtesy and respect of our values.

 6. Please be respectful and do not trespass on our neighbor’s property.

 7. Stay on the marked paths, and in the designated campgrounds.
 The chaparral soil is very fragile, and the soil life, though not obvious to the general eye, is precious and takes a long time to recover.
 If you would like to explore, please ask a guide or community member where to see what.

 8. If you are here as part of a work / educational excursion, honor that agreement and finish your duties as contracted before doing the fun stuff.
 If your only purpose in coming is to have fun at the expense of the community without contributing anything in return, you are invited to go elsewhere.
 This is not a public campground.

 9. While you are visiting we ask that you don’t bring drugs or alcohol on the property and that you arrive and remain alcohol and drug-free during your stay.
 No illegal activity will be tolerated at any time either on our property or any adjoining properties.
 This includes underage drinking and tobacco use, as well as all illegal drugs at any age.
 Any illegal activity will be promptly reported to local law enforcement.